frederic-perez/AmE-dictionary/data/dictionary.md

 __strafed__ _v_
 __strafes__ _v_
 __strafing__
-__straggler__ _n_ :two: A person who walks too slowly during a march etc and gets left behind. _A car was sent to pick up the stragglers._ :es: rezagado
+__straggler__ _n_ :three: A person who walks too slowly during a march etc and gets left behind. _A car was sent to pick up the stragglers._ :es: rezagado
 __straggly__ _adj_ :two: Spreading out in different directions. _Syn_ rambling, sprawling _The gardener’s job was to tame the yard’s few straggly bushes and make them look neat and presentable for the party that evening._
 __straight and narrow__
 __straight arrow__ _n_